jutkko/zfaff/README.md

 a withdrawal request, if
 1. There is a loss in the donation or the annualised return does not exceed 6%, everything left in the fund is repaid. e.g., if one donated $100, and it becomes $90, one will get $90 in full.
-2. The annualised return exceeds 6%, one can take the principal and 75% of the excess amount and 25% will be taken by the fund and donated to a selected charity institution. e.g., if one donated $100 at the beginning of the year and it becomes $126, if one decides to withdraw, they will get $106 plus $15, the fund will donate $5.
+2. The annualised return exceeds 6%, one can take the principal (including the extra 6%) and 75% of the excess amount and 25% will be taken by the fund and donated to a selected charity institution. e.g., if one donated $100 at the beginning of the year and it becomes $126, if one decides to withdraw, they will get $106 plus $15, the fund will donate $5.

 ## What is the strategy
 Provided the complex and volatile movements of the market, I focus on the companies' development